-The site class for seismic site response can be taken as Class D for foundations constructed at the subject site, according to Table 4.1.8.4.A of the 2012 Ontario Building Code (OBC 2012).
+The site class for seismic site response can be taken as Class D or Site Designation X_D for foundations constructed at the subject site, according to Table 4.1.8.4.A of the 2012 Ontario Building Code (OBC 2012) and 2024 Ontario Building Code (OBC 2024), respectively.
 The soils underlying the subject site are not susceptible to liquefaction.
-Reference should be made to the latest revision of the 2012 Ontario Building Code for a full discussion of the earthquake design requirements.
+Reference should be made to the latest revision of the Ontario Building Code for a full discussion of the earthquake design requirements.